cloudqubes/cloudqubes.github.io/_posts/2022-10-31-sql-vs-nosql-how-to-choose-the-best-database.markdown

 ---
 layout: post
 title:  "SQL vs NoSQL: How to choose the best database"
+subtitle: >
-subtitle: "Still thinking on which database to use for your next app?"
+  Thinking on using a NoSQL database for your next app.
+Do not conclude until you have read this article.
 date:   2022-11-03 07:00:00 +0530
 categories: [devops, insights]
 tags: ["Databases"]
 ---

 <div class="header-highlight">
-Are NoSQL databases better than SQL databases?
-No, not always.
+Are NoSQL databases better than SQL databases? <br> No, not always.
 You must choose the database that fits your use case.
 </div>

 You’ve got an exciting idea to build a new digital product.
 You start coding, and need to choose a database.
 "Everyone out there is talking about that new ultra-scalable NoSQL database.
 I will also use it", you think.